libra/website/docs/reference/libra-cli.md

      Usage:
         recover|r <file_path>
      Arguments:
-         file_path &mdash; File path from which to load mnemonic recover seed.
+         file_path - File path from which to load mnemonic recover seed.
 Must have been written via `account write`

-  `write | w <file path>` - Save Libra wallet mnemonic recovery seed to disk.
+  `write | w <file path>` &mdash; Save Libra wallet mnemonic recovery seed to disk.
 This will allow accounts to be recovered via `account recover`.

      Usage:
         write|w <file_path>
      Arguments:
-         file_path &mdash; File path at which to save the mnemonic recovery seed to disk.
+         file_path - File path at which to save the mnemonic recovery seed to disk.

   `<mint | m> | <mintb| mb>` &mdash; Mint coins to the account.
 Suffix 'b' is for blocking.
 If blocking is specified (using suffix 'b'), CLI will query chain until the transaction is finalized/available.
 Same is true for other sub "blocking" commands.